 during an outbreak or before international travel to a location with an active measles outbreak.

 How long does the measles vaccine provide protection?

 The measles vaccine is very effective in protecting against measles.
 However, no vaccine is 100% protective so very rarely, people who are vaccinated may develop measles.
-Some people may also be at risk for getting the measles if they only received 1 dose of the measles vaccine, which was the recommendation until 1989 when it changed to 2 doses.
-The second dose of measles vaccine increases protection to greater than 95%.
+About 95 of every 100 people will be protected after getting one dose of the MMR vaccine.
+Two doses of MMR protect 97-99 of every 100 people.